*assumes the equipment delivery date stays on track. Pre-register for the event to get updates.

 The landscaping of the park entrance planting area at Barry Way & Drakes Landing Road has been completed.
 The plant selections are drought tolerant, California-native species.
 They are colorful and pollinator-friendly!
 By next year, they will be close to fully mature and will beautifully welcome park users for years to come.

 A private Greenbrae family has generously donated substantial funding for the playground project.
-This significant influx of funds has allowed the playground area will be expanded, adding several new pieces of play equipment; a cozy family picnic area; a short perimeter safety fence; and lots unique landscaping, pathways, shade trees and visual elements.
+This significant influx of funds will allow the playground area to be expanded, adding several new pieces of play equipment; a cozy family picnic area; a short perimeter safety fence; and lots unique landscaping, pathways, shade trees and visual elements.
 The theme is nature-based and discovery-zoned, with a mindfulness toward universal accessibility.

-Interesting side note -- the stunning centerpiece of the playground will be the "Forest Hut" by Eathscape.
-Stately standing at 21-feet, its slender, slatted design is diaphanous yet whimsical.
+Interesting side note -- the stunning centerpiece of the playground will be the "Forest Hut" by Earthscape.
+Stately standing at 21-feet, its slender, slatted design is willowy and whimsical.
 You can see a smaller version of this structure at the new Presidio Tunnel Tops park in San Francisco.

 "Forest Hut" play structure